Crown jewels: Monaco

-Netherlands
+The Netherlands

 Norway

 The Crown Regalia, or crown jewels, of Norway are together with some other old treasures on permanent display in an exhibition at the Archbishop's Palace next to the Nidaros Cathedral, in Trondheim.

 Poland

 The only surviving part of the Polish crown jewels is from the Piast dynasty and consists of the coronation sword known as the Szczerbiec.
 It is currently on display along with other royal items in the Wawel Royal Castle Museum, Kraków.
 Most of the crown jewels were plundered by retreating Prussian troops from Kraków in 1794.

 One of many royal crowns was made for King Augustus II, Elector of Saxony when he became King of Poland in 1697.
 Since the original set was unavailable, a new set was made for the coronation in Kraków.
 However, the original set was regained, and the new set was never used.
 Today it is displayed in the Royal Castle in Dresden, Germany.

 Similarly to Augustus II, his son Augustus III had difficulties with reaching the original set, and was forced to order a creation of a new one.
-His and his wives' crown jewels are the only Polish regalia set used for the coronation, that survived in its entirety.
+His and his wives' crown jewels are the only Polish regalia set used for the coronation that have survived in its entirety.